TheGrayFrost/WordBlitz/README.md

     _**Note: Dimension is an optional argument with default value 4**_
 2. Input the data line by line (case-insensitive)
     _For bonuses trail the letters with the bonus code.
 [2L = 2, 3L = 3, 2W = 4, 3W = 5]_
-3. The words are available in `cheats.txt` sorted by score.
+3. The words are available in `cheat.txt` sorted by score.
 Scores used are from Scrabble.

 Example Input:
 <img src="Example.png" height="200">